stefegg/broker/README.md

 broker listen - connect a web socket and listen

-broker upload - offer up a file for the listeners to download
+broker upload -name=file.jpg - offer up a file for the listeners to download

+When listening, if an upload is offered up, you will be prompted to answer whether or not you would like to download the file with y or n.
+Entering anything else will result in no download.